 I of course want to work for the Rams again next year and my end goal is to hopefully be fully employed by them.
 I tell the Head strength coach every year that I want a role with them even if it’s in a different role like operations or equipment etc, I just want to work for them and they know I am very eager to work with them.
 It’s just a timing thing – but hopefully I will work for them one day.

 I’ve asked this question for 3 years to the Head Strength Coach!
-He says it’s just a position thing, something needs to open up or a position created..
+He says it’s just a position thing, something needs to open up or a position created.
 I’m not saying someone needs to get fired, but I know every year when the off season comes in January and February they look at the season ahead and decide what they need.

 My Dad has always told me, you get a job in 3 ways; PRO.
 Performance, Relationships and Opportunity.
 Coach Rath in my second year told me ‘Chelsea, you already have the P – your performance in the last year has been amazing and we want you to be part of the team.
-You have the R, becuase you have built your relationships with us and the team, I am just waiting for the O, the opportunity for you’.
-Hearing that was frustrating, but I’ve got to be patient.
+You have the R, because you have built relationships with us and the team, I am just waiting for the O, the opportunity for you’.
+Hearing that was tough, but I’ve got to be patient.
 Maybe a higher power is just making me be patient right now in making me wait for the role.

 That’s a hard one, because my husband has a good job where we are at currently, but I do want to work in the NFL…so I am open to all opportunities for sure.
 I think though that because I’ve been with the Rams for 3 years and built those relationships with the coaches that makes me want to really work for those guys.

 The other thing is, the environment at the Rams is so great.
 For example, I have worked at other Universities, some amazing Universities, but they’ve had bad people, and that makes you not want to work there.
 You don’t connect with them, or they don’t you and then you don’t enjoy it.
 So with the Rams, I have a great working environment with great people, so I want to work there.
-It’s a very family orientated organisation, they all have kids themselves, the culture is so amazing.
+It’s a very family orientated organization, they all have kids themselves, the culture is so amazing.

 So we set up the lifts prior to athletes coming in.
 We would have either Offense or Defense coming in to do their lifts.
 I would be in charge of a certain position group, so each coach is assigned to a group.
 I would then work with them on form, on the weights to choose, making sure they are following their sheets, filling out their sheets, encouraging them etc.